-- 5.1.1 JPM Acoustics Ltd has been appointed by GAP Group Ltd to undertake a noise impact assessment to support an application for Sui Generis use of an existing and operational industrial unit on Joe McBain Avenue. - 5.1.2 This report presents an assessment of the potential noise impacts of the development on nearby sensitive receptors.
-The assessment has been undertaken with due consideration to relevant British Standards, Planning Policies and current guidance relating to noise. - 5.1.3 The assessment draws on the results baseline noise survey undertaken on the site in May 2020.
-A detailed noise model of the site and surrounding areas has been generated drawing on the results of the baseline noise survey. - 5.1.4 An assessment of noise emissions from the site undertaken in accordance with BS 4124 indicated a 'significant adverse impact' depending on the context.
-The context for the assessment is that the site has been operating for years without complaint and is in an area with low prevailing background sound levels.
-Therefore, consideration has also been given to absolute noise levels. - 5.1.5 The noise levels from the site are predicted to be well below the desirable guideline values from BS 8233, suggesting that noise levels from the site are low in absolute terms. - 5.1.6 Given that noise levels from the site at the nearest receptors have not caused complaints, are limited to the daytime period only and are low in absolute terms, it is considered that mitigation measures are unwarranted. - 5.1.7 Given the findings of this assessment, it is considered that noise need not be a determining factor in granting planning consent for the ongoing operations at the site.
+- 5.1.1 JPM Acoustics Ltd has been appointed by GAP Group Ltd to undertake a noise impact assessment to support a retrospective planning application for a new building on the existing GAP site. - 5.1.2 This report presents an assessment of the potential noise impacts associated with the introduction of the new building on existing noise sensitive receptors.
+The assessment has been undertaken with due consideration to relevant British Standards, Planning Policies and current guidance relating to noise. - 5.1.3 The assessment draws on the results of a baseline noise survey undertaken on the site in May 2020.
+A detailed noise model of the site and surrounding areas has been generated drawing on the results of the baseline noise survey. - 5.1.4 An assessment of current noise emissions from the site undertaken in accordance with BS 4142 indicated a 'significant adverse impact' depending on the context.
+The context for the assessment is that the site has been operating for several years without complaint and is in an area with low prevailing background sound levels.
+Therefore, consideration has also been given to absolute noise levels. - 5.1.5 The noise levels from the site are predicted to be well below the desirable guideline values from BS 8233, suggesting that noise levels from the site are low in absolute terms. - 5.1.6 Consideration has been given to the impact of the new building on the predicted noise levels from current operations on the site.
+It was identified that noise levels from operations in the service yard nearest the noise sensitive receptors will remain unchanged.
+It was also identified that noise from some operations on the site will be screened from the receptors by the introduction of the building.
+Therefore, the noise levels will either be the same or slightly reduced due to the introduction of the building. - 5.1.7 Given the findings of this assessment, it is considered that noise need not be a determining factor in granting planning consent for the ongoing operations at the site.